ivan-chukhalo/waz-up/README.md

 ✅ Sync of theme and language preferences across `LocalStorage`, `DOM`, and app state for a consistent experience.<br>
 ✅ Weather icons displayed via SVG sprite — the app dynamically shows icons (sunny, cloudy, rainy, etc.) based on current conditions.

-## 🐞 Known Issues

-❌ The app is not responsive across different screen sizes.<br>
-❌ The _Wind Speed_ and _Humidity_ icons do not respond to theme changes and "disappear" in light mode.
-SVGs should be used instead.

 ## 🚀 Installation & Setup

 ### 1. Clone the repository: